runwayml/learn/docs/getting-started/overview.md

 2) **New Model**: This button will allow you to import models into Runway.
 Check how to import models [here](how-to/importing.md).

-3) **Model Box**: This model box contains a brief information of a model.
+3) **Model Box**: This model box contains brief information of a model.
 Clicking it will take you to the model page where you can use it inside a Workspace.

 ## Model View